 Giving money to charity…

 B4-U-DO donate to a charity, do your research; it takes a few minutes to check how the charity spends your money.
-According to THE WEEK (https://www.theweek.co.uk/), over £10 billion was donated in the UK alone in 2017.
-However, the percentage of donations finding their way to charitable activities ranges from excellent to abysmal.
-At the excellent end, Charities like St. John Ambulance spend 87% of donations on charitable activities, 10% on fundraising and 3% on generating income.
-On the other hand, The British Heart Foundation managed only to spend 26% on charitable activities, 41% on fundraising, and 33% generating income.
+According to THE WEEK (https://www.theweek.co.uk/), donations were over £10 billion in the UK alone in 2017.
+However, the percentage of contributions finding their way to charitable activities ranges from excellent to abysmal.
+At the superb end, Charities like St. John Ambulance spend 87% of donations on philanthropic activities, 10% on fundraising and 3% on generating income.
+On the other hand, The British Heart Foundation spent just 26% on charitable activities, 41% on fundraising, and 33% on generating revenue.

 B4-U-DO give your money to a charity, make sure you are not paying for an overpaid CEO, subsidising a bloated administration or financing expensive marketing projects.
-Ask yourself whether your donation is really being used to help those you would like to help - rather than most of it going to those who run it.
-If a Charity is recognised as a Non-Profit by the Tax Authorities, the CEO should not get paid if they are leading a profitable enterprise.
+Ask yourself whether your donation is finding those you would like to help - rather than most of it going to those who run it.
+If a Charity is recognised as a Non-Profit by the Tax Authorities, the CEO should not get paid if they lead a profitable enterprise.
 CEO's who run charities should demonstrate Leadership by delivering at least 80% of donations directly to their cause - or run a private enterprise.

 If sports like Football can have a Financial Fair Play code, perhaps we need one for Charities?